 You Won’t Have ‘The Fear’

-There are loads of other events you can go see at festivals like live podcasts, exercise classes and comedy shows.
+There is often more than music to discover at a festival.
+Explore the festival’s creative side by checking out the live podcasts, comedy gigs, exercise classes and food stalls.
 Most of the time, these are on during the day, but a lot of people miss these as they are trying to catch up on sleep from the night before.
-When you are sober at a festival, you are not going to wake up with the fear.
+When you are sober at a festival, you don’t just wake up feeling fresh – you wake up without the fear creeping in.
 Alcohol can heighten feelings of anxiety and depression the day after consuming alcohol.
 When you don’t drink you can go to more events and explore the festival during the day as you are not feeling the effects of alcohol.

 Packing Checklist:

-Now we know the benefits of going sober at a festival, grab a pen and some paper for your packing checklist as these are things you don’t want to forget.
+Now we know the benefits of going sober at a festival, grab a pen and paper or open up your notes app for your packing checklist.
+These are things you don’t want to forget.

 Pack Your Wellies

 If you are going to a music festival in Ireland, you know we can get all 4 seasons in the one day.
-So, bring your wellies, a raincoat and some sun cream.
+So, bring your wellies, a raincoat, a warm hoodie and some sun cream.
 If you are going to an overnight festival, don’t forget your tent, sleeping bag, sleeping mat and a plastic bag to put your wet clothes into.
+Remember to pack essential toiletries wipes, a small hand sanitiser, toothbrush, toothpaste, deodorant, packet of tissues a towel (in case you decide to brave the showers or get soaked in the rain) and lip balm.

 Know What a Standard Drink Is